Get the FREE one-click dictionary software for Windows

 - give birth, bear, birth, have

-Derived forms: delivers, delivered, delivering
+Derived forms: delivered, delivers, delivering

-Type of: bring, bring forth, bring through, carry through, communicate, convey, emit, expel, fetch, get, gift, give, hand, kick out [informal], let loose, let out, mouth, pass, pass along, pass on, present, produce, pull through, put across, reach, save, speak, talk, throw, throw out, turn over, utter, verbalise [Brit], verbalize, wing
+Type of: bring, bring forth, bring through, carry through, communicate, emit, expel, fetch, get, gift, give, hand, kick out [informal], let loose, let out, mouth, pass, pass along, pass on, present, produce, pull through, put across, reach, save, speak, talk, throw, throw out, turn over, utter, verbalise [Brit], verbalize, wing

 Encyclopedia: Deliver